dashpay/docs/merchants/getting-started.rst

 Getting Started
 ===============

-Dash welcomes new and existing merchants and supports integration through a standardised onboarding process.
+Dash welcomes new merchants and supports integration through a standardised onboarding process.
 Larger integrations may require some customisation.
+This documentation describes the administrative and technical steps required to integrate various Dash services.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    administrative.rst
    technical.rst